quiltdata/quilt/docs/README.md

 Quilt consists of three main elements:

-- [Python SDK](#quilt-python-sdk) which provides the ability to create, push, install and delete Quilt Packages.
 - [Quilt Platform](#quilt-platform-overview) which is a cloud platform for interacting with, visualizing, searching and querying Quilt Packages, which is hosted in an organization's AWS Account.
+- [Quilt Python SDK](#quilt-python-sdk) which provides the ability to create, push, install and delete Quilt Packages.
 - [Quilt Ecosystem](#quilt-ecosystem-and-integrations) which provide extension
   of the core Quilt Capabilities to enable typical elements of life sciences workflows, such as incorporating orchestration data, and connecting packages